 Meet the team behind the furniture at Fogo Island Inn (and now a new contemporary line of household objects and furniture)!
-You can take Workshop tours, at the SUF Building a short walk from the Inn, to speak with the makers creating wooden pieces and watch them in action.
+You can take Workshop tours, at the SUF Building a short walk from the Inn, to speak with the makers and learn about the ethos behind their community enterprise.
 Afterwards, browse their wares and the Workshops' textiles offerings at the Orange Lodge, a restored heritage building just across the road.
-Some hands-on workshops to make things with wood are offered too.

 Joe Batt's Arm

 Whether you're looking for hooked rugs, knitted baby clothes, quilts, or preserves, you'll find it all at Mona's.
 Bonus: You can visit Hart House Museum in the same building and see objects and artefacts that tell stories of Fogo Island's past.